 Columbia College Chicago’s Music Department offers two selective Bachelor of Music degrees (BMus).
-All students enter Columbia as Bachelor of Arts (BA) students.
-In your third or fourth semester, you may choose to audition for one of the BMus degree programs, if the curriculum aligns with your goals.
 These degrees—designed for students who want a career in performance, composition, or production—require more credits and more specialized music coursework than the Music BA.
 Both BMus degrees include the same core of foundational coursework as the BA degree.

 Contemporary, Urban, and Popular Music, BMus

 The Contemporary, Urban, and Popular Music BMus degree

 Throughout the program, you'll have opportunities to build a professional portfolio with the guidance of the Career Center and Music Department faculty.
 By your last year, you will have completed a professionally presentable series of recordings and promotional materials from your collaborative projects.
 During your last semester, you will develop and express your singular artistic vision through a senior recital project.